 These typically operate many servers located around the world (Proton VPN runs over 1900 VPN exit points in over 65 countries worldwide).

-The connections between your device and the VPN server is securely encrypted so that your ISP can’t see the contents of your data.
+The connection between your device and the VPN server is securely encrypted so that your ISP can’t see the contents of your data.
 DNS queries are routed through the encrypted connection (also known as a VPN tunnel) to be resolved by your VPN provider, so your ISP can’t know which websites or other resources you visit on the internet.

 Similarly, websites you visit can’t see your real IP address.
 All they can see is the IP address of the VPN server.